benjamingwynn/cc-scripts/README.md

 cc-scripts
 ==========

-Script for a mod for Minecraft, ComputerCraft.
+A collection of scripts for ComputerCraft, a popular mod for Minecraft allowing you to code computers in LUA in-game.